MetalMethod/sNNake/README.md

 # sNNake

 A Simple Python game.

 Dependencies:
 ```
-Python 3.6.4
+Python 3.6
-pygame 1.9.3
+pygame
+numpy
 ```

-To run the game, navigate to the brain folder and in terminal/cmd:
+To run the game, navigate to the brain folder and type in terminal/cmd:
 ```
 python brain.py
 ```